Residential Tenancies Program: legislative changes

 Overview of legislation changes to the Residential Tenancies Program that impact landlords and tenants.

 Legislative changes to the Residential Tenancies Program.
-Changes come into effect 1 February 2022 and 21 March 2022.
+Changes come into effect 3 February 2023.

 Change | Details |